jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (5) For the purposes of this section, unless the context otherwise requires, every reference to the New Zealand Superannuation Act 1974 shall be deemed to include a reference to Part 1 of the Superannuation Schemes Act 1976, and every reference to the New Zealand Superannuation Corporation shall be deemed to include a reference to the National Provident Fund Board in relation to its functions under Part 1 of the Superannuation Schemes Act 1976.
 (6) In this section, unless the context otherwise requires, legal personal representative, in relation to any person, means— (a) the executor, original or by representation, or an administrator for the time being of a deceased person:
-  (b) any person who by order of Court has been appointed as guardian or manager of the estate of any person:
+  (b) any person who by order of court has been appointed as guardian or manager of the estate of any person:
-  (c) any other person who by order of Court administers the estate of any person.
+  (c) any other person who by order of court administers the estate of any person.
 (7) In this section tax or duty, taxes or duties, and tax and duty include any financial support within the meaning of the Child Support Act 1991 and any amount payable under the Student Loan Scheme Act 1992.

 ### 81B Disclosure of information concerning tax advisor or person acting as tax agent